 -

-Multiple custom public endpoints
+Multiple custom endpoints

-The administrator specifies the domains that you can use for the public endpoints by configuring the TLS context in the private space settings.
+The administrator specifies the domains that you can use for the endpoints by configuring the TLS context in the private space settings.
 For information, see Configuring Domains and Certificates (TLS Context) for a Private Space.

 -